nickcharron/cad_image_markup/README.md

 These tests wrap the main CAD markup object and call it with the required arguments corresponding to the provided test data.
 The five tests are the following:

-1. Build test: instantiate the markup program.
+1. **Build test**: instantiate the markup program.
-2. Defect transfer test - simulated data: run the defect transfer using an image taken in a simulation environment with manually labelled edges.
+2. **Defect transfer test - simulated data**: run the defect transfer using an image taken in a simulation environment with manually labelled edges.
-3. Defect transfer test - simulated data - automated edge detection: run the defect transfer using an image taken in a simulation environment with automatically detected edges
+3. **Defect transfer test - simulated data - automated edge detection**: run the defect transfer using an image taken in a simulation environment with automatically detected edges
-4. Defect transfer test - real data: run the defect transfer using a real image with manually labelled edges.
+4. **Defect transfer test - real data**: run the defect transfer using a real image with manually labelled edges.
-5. Defect transfer test - real data - automatic edge detection: run the defect transfer using a real image  with automatically detected edges
+5. **Defect transfer test - real data - automatic edge detection**: run the defect transfer using a real image  with automatically detected edges

 The tests can be run individually by commenting the others in the load_and_build_tests.cpp file and rebuilding.